havrak/DotFiles/README.md

 # GNU/LINUX Dotfiles

-In this repository are my personal dotfiles used on my laptop and desktop (does not work out of the box for desktop, needs few changes inn configs - polybar, i3).
+In this repository are my personal dotfiles used on my laptop and desktop (does not work out of the box for desktop, needs few changes in configs - polybar, i3).
 Configs are used on Antergos, but i don't think using them on any other distro would be a problem.
 All configs use termite as default terminal emulator, which is hardcoded so changing $TERMINAL variable wont do much.

 # Programs that have configs in this repo
 + i3-gaps